 If you've run any of our National Park half marathons before, you may be familiar with our "club hikes" and "trifecta" programs.
 The "Explorer Club" series is our new iteration of this idea!
-We want you to have as broad or as deep of an experience of our National Parks and their surrounding areas as oissible.
-We have created a scavenger hunt made up of all kinds of adventures and experiences you can have here at the park.
+We want you to have as broad or as deep of an experience of our National Parks and their surrounding areas as possible.
+We have created a scavenger hunt made up of all kinds of adventures and experiences you can have here.

 The challenge consists of activities that fit into 6 categories: History, Hiking, Explore, Food/Dining, Education, and Stewardship.

-Each activity is worth points towards an explorer badge!
+Each activity is worth points towards a Mount Rainier Explorer badge!
 They are worth a different number of points based on difficulty and you can choose which to tackle based on your interests.
-Whether you have an afternoon or a week at the park, you should be able to plan an amazing itinerary with these suggestions!
+Whether you have an afternoon or a week at the park, you should be able to plan an amazing itinerary with these suggestions.